Biman Bangladesh Airlines: In-flight amenities

-Biman relaunched its inflight magazine re-branded as Bihanga in September 2013.
-The bi-monthly magazine, previously known as Diganta, and prior to that Jatri, is published by Subcontinental Media Group.
+Biman relaunched its inflight magazine and re-branded as Bihanga in September 2013.
+The bi-monthly magazine, previously known as Diganta, and before that Jatri, is published by Subcontinental Media Group.
 The magazine is available in both Bengali and English, covering topics about Bangladesh and Biman's destinations.
 English and Bengali language newspapers are also available in Business Class on board the aircraft.
 Biman launched in-flight duty-free sales in March 2014, branded as Biman Boutique.
 Duty-free products include perfumes, cosmetics, jewellery, watches, children's gifts, chocolates, tobacco, etc. In 2014, Biman launched amenity kits for children on-board which include colouring books, stationery, dolls and jigsaw puzzle.
-Biman doesn't usually serve alcoholic beverages on its flights in economy class, however Business Class passengers have exclusive access to lounges around the globe.
+Biman doesn't usually serve alcoholic beverages on its flights in economy class, however, Business Class passengers have exclusive access to lounges around the globe.

 The newer Boeing 777s and 787s are equipped with modern in-flight entertainment systems.
 Every seat is fitted with personal touch screen displays which are loaded with movies, songs and games.
-It also has high resolution moving maps and live flight information.
+It also has high-resolution moving maps and live flight information.
 All this is available in two languages – English and Bengali.

-Starting with the newly delivered Boeing 787 Dreamliners, Biman Bangladesh Airlines launched onboard Internet, WiFi, mobile telephony, movie streaming and live TV streaming services from September 2018 in most of the new planes in its fleet.
+Starting with the newly delivered Boeing 787 Dreamliners, Biman Bangladesh Airlines launched onboard Internet, WiFi, mobile telephony, movie streaming and live TV streaming services in September 2018 in most of the new planes in its fleet.
 Twenty-five satellites were deployed for this purpose.
 New Panasonic eX3 seat-back monitors with touch screens from Panasonic Avionics offer passengers more than one hundred on-demand movies, music and video games.
 Onboard touch screen 3D route-maps, the latest addition to the aviation industry, show the various structures of the territories the aircraft flies over.
 Since March 2017, Biman started to offer exciting new and diverse meal and beverage options in its flights, including diabetic and children's meal packages, which is reviewed and updated every three months.
 All meals served on-board Biman flights are Halal and in Business Class, à la carte menus are offered.